ThatMalluBoy/Rock-Paper-Scissors-SHOOT/README.md

 # Version 3.0: PvP has been added!
 - Now you can play against your friend if your want.
 But your choice will be hidden so that the other player can see what you chose!

+# Version 3.1: Colors!
+- I added colors to the game so it looks a little more appealing.
+Not much, but it is something!

-# Coming Soon!
-(Version 3.1)
+# Coming Soon (Version 3.2)
-- I plan on trying to make the game look cleaner, and I plan on making it to where if player 1 wins then the game says congrats to player 1 and Well played to player 2.
-And vise versa.
+- I am planning on adding music to the background of the game.
+I do not know if it will work but I have to check and see if it will work or not.

 Hope you like it!